EdgarGGamartgo/phptraining/README.txt

 When unable to upload files to a given directory from the tmp directory always try to give write permissions with followinf command sudo chmod 777 /var/www/phptraining/files

+# NOTE: When loading files to any folder remember to first confirm if such folder has writing
+permission for all users